Death Trip Review: A Lot Of Potential

 In addition, I thought writer Kelly Kay and director James Watts showed some style here.
 The film doesn’t progress on a linear timeline–this happens, then that happens, etc. Instead, we get the buildup of their trip intercut with what happens later–scenes of them bloody and disturbed.
 Not only does it break up the monotony, but it’s also an excellent way to build suspense.

 Unfortunately, though–and now we get to the stuff I didn’t like–that suspense didn’t end up paying off for me.
-Thanks to that official plot summary, I was expecting something similar to social distancing horror movies like Wrong Turn or The Hills Have Eyes.
+Thanks to that official plot summary, I was expecting something similar to Wrong Turn or The Hills Have Eyes.
 What I got, though, was something…let’s just say, different than that.
 Further, when I said “monotony,” I meant it.
 Like many of its slasher predecessors, the film is shot in a very naturalistic way.
 The conversations, for example, are very realistic.
 That does not, however, make them interesting to overhear.
 And there are so many of them!

 That’s my other issue with the film, in fact.
 It is too long and takes too long to get to the point.
 A solid example of that would be the final fight, an affair that’s protracted to the point of ridiculousness.
 By that moment, I just wanted it to end, no matter who won.
 And that’s a shame.
 There’s a lot of potential here–it just needs some work.